hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Works after compiling, that is

 [12:33:42](#161537962246216mfMjb:matrix.org) <loziniak (@loza:matrix.org)>:
-looks like there's need for #resource directive í ½í¸ƒ
+looks like there's need for #resource directive ğŸ˜ƒ

 [13:02:38](#16153813588563SlGuB:gitter.im) <hiiamboris (NOT THIS ONE)>:
 > @hiiamboris  your one line way only works if png is in the same dir that im running Red from.
 For me.